 Driving systemic change in the criminal justice system

-The Criminal Justice Alliance (CJA) is a network of over 180 non-profit organisations including charities, social enterprises, think tanks, research institutions and staff associations.
-They work across the criminal justice system, in areas such as crime prevention, sentencing, policing, prisons, probation, victim services, mental health, drug policy and treatment, and more.
-We have recently also opened up our membership to individual academics to support greater connections between research, policy and practice.
+The Criminal Justice Alliance (CJA) is a network of over 200 non-profit organisations and academics.
+Members work across the criminal justice system, in areas like crime prevention, sentencing, policing, prisons, probation, victim services, mental health, and drug policy and treatment, with the common goal of making it fairer and more effective.

-As a member of the CJA you / your organisation will gain opportunities to amplify your work, broaden your impact, and make the changes that you want to see in the criminal justice system.
+As a CJA member, you can amplify your work, broaden your impact, and make the changes that you want to see in the criminal justice system.

 The annual fee for membership of the CJA covers everything.
 There are no extra costs to members for any of the benefits, including attendance at events and advertising vacancies.

 The CJA co-produces responses to Parliamentary and government consultations with its members.

 Sector leaders and policymakers regularly attend events.
 Previous guests includegovernment ministers and officials such as the Victims’ Commissioner, Chief Inspectors, and Police and Crime Commissioners.The CJA is committed to providing its members access points to policymakers and ensuring that their experiences and expertise are listened to.

 The CJA hosts several Expert Groups in which members contribute to shaping CJA’s policy work based on their respective area of expertise.